-Hello!
-Thanks for visiting my site!
+Hello, Thanks for visiting my site!
 This place reviews my previous experiences, discusses some of my skills, and showcases some of the creative work that I’ve developed.
 I currently reside in Raleigh, North Carolina and work at Cisco.
 Prior to joining Cisco, I graduated with an Accounting and Business Management degree at the University of Louisville.
 During my time at Louisville, I held leadership positions in several student organizations and completed internships at Cisco and a financial startup company.
 Prior to college, I lived in Paducah, KY and started an award-winning cell phone repair company.
-Through the my several unique experiences, I’ve developed a very creative thought process and efficient work ethic.
+Through my several unique experiences, I’ve developed a very creative thought process and efficient work ethic.

 2016 to present

 Cisco Sales Associate Program (CSAP)

 In this position, I am trained for three months on Cisco technologies and skills to help solve challenges companies face in todays changing world.
 Following training, we shadowing current account managers for nine months.

 – Analyzed and identified opportunities for seven accounts in different market verticals

 – Researched financial information and industry initiatives to produce business outcomes that increased EPS